unsplash/unsplash_rb/README.md

   config.application_secret = "YOUR APPLICATION SECRET"
   config.application_redirect_uri = "https://your-application.com/oauth/callback"
   config.utm_source = "alices_terrific_client_app"

+  # optional:
+  config.logger = MyCustomLogger.new
 end
 ```

 #### API Guidelines

-All API applications must abide by the [API Guidelines](https://medium.com/unsplash/unsplash-api-guidelines-28e0216e6daa).
+All API applications must abide by the [API Guidelines](https://help.unsplash.com/api-guidelines/unsplash-api-guidelines).

-As part of [the API guidelines](https://medium.com/unsplash/unsplash-api-guidelines-28e0216e6daa), all API uses are required to use utm links when providing credit to photographers and Unsplash.
+As part of [the API guidelines](https://help.unsplash.com/api-guidelines/unsplash-api-guidelines), all API uses are required to use utm links when providing credit to photographers and Unsplash.
 Set the `config.utm_source` to your app's name to automatically append the utm source.

 ### Public-scope actions